-Choosing a reputable roofing company doesn’t have to be difficult, you just have to know what to look for.
+Choosing a reputable roofing company in Birmingham doesn’t have to be difficult, you just have to know what to look for.
 Here are some tips to keep in mind as you search for the perfect roofing contractor.

-1. Pay attention to first impressions (they say a lot).
+1. Pay attention to first impressions (they say a lot)

 A contractor’s first impression is important and should be the first thing you consider.
 How quickly did the contractor get back with you after your initial inquiry?
 How thoroughly and directly do they answer your questions?
 Are they personable yet respectful?
 If you want to hire a dependable, honest roofing contractor, pay attention to these details and you should be able to get a good idea of what kind of work they do.

-2. Stick with local contractors.
+2. Stick with local roofing contractors

 Specifically, look at companies that have been serving your area for a long time and have a solid reputation with locals.
 Someone who has experience and is known for providing good service to the local community is probably someone you want repairing/replacing your roof, as opposed to a brand new company that hardly anyone has heard of.

-3. Pick a licensed, professional contractor.
+3. Pick a licensed, professional roof company